-Last weekend at McCormick Place in Chicago, I had the pleasure of attending the Chicago Comic and Entertainment Expo (C2E2) with Larkspur and Little Dove Cosplay (Matthew and Tess, respectively).
+Last weekend at McCormick Place in Chicago, I had the pleasure of attending the Chicago Comic and Entertainment Expo (C2E2).
 It was an awesome way to round out my trip to the midwest which involved two conventions, Wizard World St. Louis and C2E2.
 The two conventions were very different but both were excellent experiences!

 Friday was our lazy(ish) day.
-I cosplayed Elizabeth Swann, Matthew cosplayed Flint (from Black Sails), and Tess debuted her Jean Grey cosplay from X-Men Apocalypse.
-As soon as we got to the con, we had to go through a very frustrating bag check, especially since Tess and I only had very small purses– anything that would have fit in them reasonably would have fit in our pockets!
-Matthew, on the other hand, brought a real sword, which we have taken to several other conventions since it is not sharp.
+I cosplayed Elizabeth Swann, my friend cosplayed Flint (from Black Sails), and my sister debuted her Jean Grey cosplay from X-Men Apocalypse.
+As soon as we got to the con, we had to go through a very frustrating bag check, especially since my sister and I only had very small purses– anything that would have fit in them reasonably would have fit in our pockets!
+Our friend, on the other hand, brought a real sword, which we have taken to several other conventions since it is not sharp.
 While it would be very easy to peace-tie so that the blade isn’t accessible, security confiscated it and told us there was no coat check so they would hold it in security check.
-We later checked the program and found out there was a coat check but at least we ended up having Matthew’s sword babysat for free all day!
+We later checked the program and found out there was a coat check but at least we ended up having the sword babysat for free all day!
 In the future, we know not to bring live steel to C2E2, since it wasn’t worth the hassle.

 Once inside, we headed upstairs to the opening panel on the mainstage, featuring Wil Wheaton.
 I recently started watching Star Trek: The Next Generation and friends who have met Mr. Wheaton have told me how nice he is.
 Though I’m not familiar with his recent work, he has an amazing panel presence (coming from folks who consistently run panels at conventions!), turning awkward questions into excellent anecdotes.
 After the panel, we walked the extensive show floor and artists’ alley.
 The show floor for C2E2 is smaller than NYCC and it seemed a touch smaller than Wizard World Chicago, which surprised me.

 We finished up Friday at the panel “Professional Geek: How to Turn Your Passion into A Career.”
-I hoped for a panel that would talk about monetizing your passion, since I am trying to do something similar with Patreon, but instead this panel featured folks who were in the right place at the right time.
+I hoped for a panel that would talk about monetizing your passion.
+Instead this panel featured folks who were in the right place at the right time.
 Their advice amounted to “do internships” and “work hard and sometimes for free,” which are both things I do not support.
 At times, passion-projects can mean you work for free but artists deserve to be paid for their work.This panel’s advice only contributed to the idea that if you love something, you should not make any money from it.
-Disgruntled, we left the panel early, picked up Matthew’s sword, and headed home for the night.
+Disgruntled, we left the panel early, picked up the sword, and headed home for the night.

-Sunday, Matthew was not feeling well and stayed home.
-Tess wore her purple Sansa dress and I wore my screen accurate pink top for Kaylee.
+Sunday, my friend was not feeling well and stayed home.
+My sister wore her purple Sansa dress and I wore my screen accurate pink Kaylee shirt.
 We took public transport and, since it was the last day, we decided to do one more thorough walk of the convention floor.
 At 1:30, we settled in at the Cosplay Center (which amounted to several round tables with chairs, and a long rectangular table with only ONE mic to present from, off to the side of the show floor) for our panel “Cosplay & Consent.”
 I moderated the panel, which featured Tess, Raggedy Amy, and Rebel Among the Stars as panelists.
 We talked about our experiences cosplaying, particularly as they applied to situations of questionable consent.
 We gave advice for photographers & con-goers on how they could ask for consent & get their pictures okayed by cosplayers, as well as what cosplayers could do to make sure their consent was respected.
 Though a different style panel than I am used to, I enjoyed sharing our information with the C2E2 crowd.